munificent/game-programming-patterns/book/event-queue.markdown

   - if sender and intended receiver are in different domains (physics and audio) then usually event. if in same domain (audio component of actor and audio engine) to be command or message

+- can we talk about how queues let you go from push to pull?

 http://www.gamedev.net/topic/136778-event-queue-and-events-in-games/
 http://gamedev.stackexchange.com/questions/14383/best-way-to-manage-in-game-events